 Can I Still Use a Wi-Fi 5 Router?

-They are still a great option if you have internet speeds between 150 to 600 Mbps.
+They are still a great option if you the internet speed from your ISP up to ~500 Mbps.
 Not to mention, Wi-Fi 5 routers are still significantly cheaper than their Wi-Fi 6 counterparts.

 If you are not looking to upgrade your router too for a very long time, a Wi-Fi 6 router might be worth the extra investment.